Jorge-Mendes/Agro-Shield/README.md

 Agro-Shield
 ==============

-Shield (expansion board) to interface between Arduino and multiple commercial sensors.
+Arduino Shield (expansion board) for Precision Agriculture (PA).
+This shield allows to connect multiple commercial sensors, used in the context of the PA, to the Arduino.

 PCB
 ---